India Post: Digital Address Code

-Indian post proposed a 12 digit unique identification number to each and every address in India based on geo coordinates.
+Indian post proposed a 10 digit unique identification number to each and every address in India based on geo coordinates called DIGIPIN.
+Digital Address Code (DAC) will be assigned to all types of addresses in the country ranging from independent houses, individual building, every flat in the given apartment, every shop in a commercial building and every individual unit in an office complex.
 Draft approach paper on Digital Address Code was issued by Indian Post for public comments.

 Project Arrow

 Project Arrow was launched in April 2008.
 The project plans to upgrade post offices in urban and rural areas, improving service and appearance into a vibrant and responsive organization and to make a visible and positive difference.
 The project aims to create an effective, friendly environment for staff and customers, providing secure IT services and improving mail delivery, remittances (electronic and manual) and postal-savings plans.
 Core areas for improvement are branding, information technology, human resources and infrastructure.
 The project to improve service has been implemented in more than 23,500 post offices, and 'look and feel' improvements have been made in 2,940 post offices.
 The Department of Posts received the Prime Minister’s Awards for Excellence in Public Administration during 2008–09 for "Project Arrow – Transforming India Post" on 21 April 2010.

 Multipurpose counter machines with computers were introduced in post offices in 1991 to improve customer service and increase staff productivity.
 25,000 departmental post offices out of 25,464 were computerized between as of 2011–2012.
 In 2012, a plan costing ₹1877.2 crore was formulated to computerize rural post offices.